-Is Design Thinking Bootcamp right for you (or your staff)
+Is Problem-Solving Bootcamp right for you (or your staff)

 We all have a number of problems that are either back or front of mind.
 How worrying are yours right now?
 How much is your most pressing issue costing you/your organisation financially for each month/quarter/year it’s not being solved?
 And how about the other costs – time, reputation, disengagement, frustration, not to mention the way it’s keeping you awake at night?